 Most Thanksgiving leftovers are perfectly good reheated.
 We don't need too many ways to eat leftover stuffing, for instance (although pan-frying it is pretty sublime).
 But mashed potatoes often aren't as good reheated as they were fresh.
-We've got a mound of them left over, too, and here's what we're going to do: Make crispy, creamy, cheesy mashed potato puffs.
+I had a mound of them left over from Thanksgiving, and here's what I did with them: Make crispy, creamy, cheesy mashed potato puffs.

 Mashed Potato Puffs

-makes between 12 and 24 puffs, depending the size of the pan used
+12 to 24 puffs, depending the size of the pan used

 2 cups mashed potatoes

 3 large eggs, beaten

 1 cup grated cheese such as Parmesan or Gruyere, divided

 1/4 cup minced chives